jennie-jd/cs-resources/activity_logging.md

 Future **To Do** items are marked in bold to remind myself.

+_**July 8, 2024**_
+Fine-tuning BERT involves giving it specific training examples in Q&A format, so it learns this pattern.

 _**July 7, 2024**_
 Learning about fining tuning BERT models.